 - the HISTORY of games, how they reflect societal norms of the time and how they could shape a more diverse and inclusive future.

 - the application of existing and emerging TECHNOLOGY within games development, its growing impact on multiple sectors and its use in creating sustainable studios.

 The BGI has registered a new Charitable Independent Organisation with the Registered Charity Number 1183530.
 The new charity’s objects are to advance the education of the public in general in the art, science, history and technology of digital games by:

 - the development and maintenance of a museum;

 - the provision and assistance in the provision of facilities for education; and

 - the promotion of research in all aspects of that subject and to publish the useful results.

-Before the new charity is registered, the BGI’s programmes are run by the National Videogame Foundation Community Interest Company, which became the BGI’s trading arm.
+Before the new charity was registered, the BGI’s programmes were run by the National Videogame Foundation, a non-profit Community Interest Company, which became the BGI’s trading arm.